ubc-mdscl/ubc-mdscl.github.io/capstone/timeline.md

 Members of an organization interested in participating as a capstone partner should submit a project [proposal](https://ubc-mds.github.io/capstone/proposal/).

-Proposals received *before November 1st* will be reviewed by the MDS-CL teams and feedback/suggestions for revisions will be provided to the partner, who can then revise their proposal before submitting a proposal video to students.
+Proposals received *before November 1st* will be reviewed by the MDS-CL teams and feedback/suggestions for revisions will be provided to the partner, who can then revise portions of their proposal before submitting a proposal video to students.
 This revision process aims to maximize the chance of a proposal being selected by students.
 Proposals received *after* November 1st will not be provided with feedback.

 ### Partners submit video presentations